+- Brand Assets.
 The capabilities in place (assets, people, resources) that enable it to deliver the brand’s value proposition and communicate the positioning?

+- Content/Story.
 Have a compelling story to tell that will communicate the brand proposition and differentiate the offering in the target consumers’ minds?

-It is at the ‘situation analysis’ stage in the planning process that the communications strategy, including digital, is reviewed/developed.
+- Keeping Score.
+How will we know whether or not we are winning?It is at the ‘situation analysis’ stage in the planning process that the communications strategy, including digital, is reviewed/developed.